Can You Flush Food Down the Toilet?

 • Toilets and plumbing are designed for human waste and toilet paper, which break down in water.

-• Liquid foods like [soup](/can-you-freeze-soup) may flush without immediate issues but still contribute fats and residue to pipes.
+• Liquid foods like leftover soup may flush without immediate issues but still contribute fats and residue to pipes.

 • Coffee grounds should never be flushed - they clump together and cause significant clogs.